-Connett worked as an insurance brokerage in San Francisco from age 27 to 47.
-He retired from insurance at age 47, after his home was destroyed by a fire in 1995.
+Connett worked as an insurance agent in San Francisco from age 24 to 47.
+He left insurance after his home and personal art collection was destroyed by a fire in 1995.

-Connett moved to Los Angeles in 1998.
-After a few failed jobs, he began a full-time art career in the year of 2004, at the age of 53.
+Connett moved to Los Angeles in 1998 where he was married.
+After a few failed job attempts, he began to create artworks full time in the year of 2004.

 _____ o0o _____